 - General Dental Council (GDC): IELTS Academic 7.0 overall

 For the wider Health and Care Worker route framework including salary thresholds, sponsor requirements, and dependant provisions, see our dedicated Health and Care Worker route guide.
-Note that from 26 March 2027 under HC 1691, when these applicants reach ILR, they will need to meet the B2 settlement standard separately from any earlier work-route B1 evidence.
+Note that from 26 March 2027 under HC 1691, when these applicants reach ILR, they must meet the B2 settlement standard separately from any earlier work-route evidence.

 Student Visa English Requirements — B2 for Degree Level

-UK Student visa applicants at degree level (undergraduate, postgraduate, or above) must demonstrate CEFR Level B2 in all four skills.
-Students applying for below-degree courses (foundation, English-language courses) require B1.
-UK Higher Education Institutions with track-record sponsor status can assess English proficiency themselves — applicants can submit a CAS confirming the institution has independently verified English ability, without taking a separate SELT.
+UK Student visa applicants at degree level must demonstrate B2 in all four skills; below-degree courses require B1.
+UK Higher Education Institutions with track-record sponsor status can assess English themselves — applicants submit a CAS confirming the institution has verified English ability, without a separate SELT.
 This is the most common pathway for international students at UK universities.

 Student Visa English Methods